APD > Group Homes

 - Field office staff must track all documented checklist deficiencies.
 When a deficiency is noted during a facility survey, field staff who conduct the subsequent monthly monitoring of that same facility shall ensure that either (1) all the previous months’ deficiencies have been corrected or (2) acceptable progress has been made in correcting those deficiencies.
 Such information should be included within the notes section of the survey form.

 - Monthly monitoring staff should be periodically rotated among facilities so that the same individuals do not monitor the same set of homes every month for an indefinite period of time.

 - Monthly surveys must be completed with sufficient supervisory oversight.
-Therefore, survey checklists require at least two signatures, including the person who completed the checklist and a supervisor from the area office (indicating his or her review and verification that the document was completed properly).
+Therefore, survey checklists require at least two signatures, including the person who completed the checklist and a supervisor from the field office (indicating his or her review and verification that the document was completed properly).

-- On a regular basis, the Monitoring/Licensing Supervisor, Residential Planning Coordinator, Medical Case Manager, Area Behavior Analyst and others as appropriate should meet to discuss facilities in which there are health and safety concerns and/or that could benefit from the technical assistance.
+- On a regular basis, the Monitoring/Licensing Supervisor, Residential Planning Coordinator, Medical Case Manager, Field Behavior Analyst and others as appropriate should meet to discuss facilities in which there are health and safety concerns and/or that could benefit from the technical assistance.

-- Each month, a licensing supervisor should contact at least five facilities to verify that a monitoring took place and that the monitoring staff was punctual, courteous, thorough, helpful, etc.
+- Each month, a licensing supervisor should contact at least five facilities to verify that monitoring took place and that the monitoring staff was punctual, courteous, thorough, helpful, etc.

 - A spreadsheet containing the names and addresses of APD-licensed homes which served at least one resident during a selected month.